hunnyEscape/we-are-onchain/project_files.md

 						</h3>

 						<p className="text-gray-400 mb-8 max-w-md mx-auto">
-							We're setting up your profile.
+							We're setting up your profile based on your wallet.
 This usually takes just a moment.
 						</p>

 						<CyberButton